FBorowiec/ansible-adp/README.md

-# Ansible
+# Ansible configuration for adp devs

-Ansible configuration for adp devs.
+**NOTE:** Before you start the script make sure the proxy settings are commented out inside your `.bashrc`/`.zshrc`.

 `./ansible-install`